 What to Carry: Your camera (with fully charged batteries), some cash for refreshments, and sunglasses if visiting during daytime.
 A light sweater is useful for evenings when the breeze picks up at the observation deck.

-- Siloso Beach with its volleyball courts and water sports
+- Siloso Beach for volleyball and water sports

-- Adventure Cove Waterpark, perfect for cooling off on hot days
+- Adventure Cove Waterpark to cool off on hot days

 First-Timer Tip: Take the cable car to Sentosa for beautiful views.
 Buy a Sentosa Fun Pass online before visiting to save money if you plan to do multiple activities.
 The boardwalk is free to access if you're on a budget.